lajohnston/smslib/docs/interrupts.md

 HBlanks occur when the line counter in the VDP falls below zero.
 This counter is set to the value stored in VDP Register 10 before the frame is drawn and each time a line is drawn (from top to bottom) it is decremented.
 Further documentation on this can be found in Richard Talbot-Watkins documentation on [VDP Register 10](https://www.smspower.org/uploads/Development/richard.txt).

-Enable the HBlank handler by defining `interrupts.handleHBlanks` setting before including `interrupts.asm`:
+Enable the HBlank handler by defining `interrupts.HANDLE_HBLANK` setting before including `interrupts.asm`:

 ```
-; Note: you can also enable interrupts.handleVBlanks alongside this if you wish
+; Note: you can also enable interrupts.HANDLE_VBLANK alongside this if you wish
-.define interrupts.handleHBlanks 1
+.define interrupts.HANDLE_HBLANK 1
 .include "interrupts.asm"
 ```